gardener/gardener/docs/development/monitoring-stack.md

 ## Adding Alerts

-The alert definitons are located in `charts/seed-monitoring/charts/core/charts/prometheus/rules`.
+The alert definitions are located in `charts/seed-monitoring/charts/core/charts/prometheus/rules`.
 There are two approaches for adding new alerts.

 1. Adding additional alerts for a component which already has a set of alerts.
 In this case you have to extend the existing rule file for the component.
 1. Adding alerts for a new component.
 In this case a new rule file with name scheme `example-component.rules.yaml` needs to be added.